 - If hospitalized, have the right to designate at least one post-discharge caregiver who will assist you with basic tasks following your discharge and, along with you or your authorized surrogate decision maker, provide consultation on your discharge plan.
 Designating a post-discharge caregiver does not mean the person you have designated is obligated to care for you.

-- Be communicated with in a manner you can understand which takes into account your age, language, understanding and ability including, but not limited to, access to
+- Be communicated with in a manner you can understand which takes into account your age, language, understanding and ability including, but not limited to, access to interpreter services and communication aides, at no cost.
+Such communication will include communication with your companion.

 - Have access to pastoral/spiritual care.